Budget and forecast are terms often used in Figured, but what’s the difference between the two?

 - Any cells in your planning tab are able to be budgeted against, just like an Excel spreadsheet

-After you've finished up with your budget, you can save changes using the green button and then lock it off.
+After you've finished up with your budget, the page will automatically save and then you can lock it off.

 Working in your forecasts, and bringing in the actuals